Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Configure the plugin via Resurs Bank control panel in admin.

 Are you using this plugin as an upgrade from an older version?
 No problems!
 Upgrading is meant to be seamless and should not lead to hard breaking changes.
-There might be configuration settings to take in consideration to look through, if they are still matching your own.
+There might be configuration settings to take in consideration to look through, if they are still matching your own requirements.
 This may be important especially if you have a custom setup.

 When you install this plugin and eventually did use an older version, you will also get the opportunity to import the old credentials.
 For full documentation, take a look at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)